"You look happy.”

 Eva liked the proposal from her team; to her, any concept that benefitted the planet had a nice ring to it.
 The thought that her firm could be a part of a green world made her feel at peace, as if she were in an organic garden, picking fragrant herbs for her next entrée invention.

 To her surprise, at first Bryan was on board with the idea.
 However, his enthusiasm seemed to have waned within the last two days.
 His team had returned with a strong no, we’re sticking to tried and tested methods for now response.
 Eva had further questioned Bryan, but he’d responded with minimal substance and candor, leaving her baffled about this matter more than before.
 Worry about your own company, Miss Avery.
 Leave the worrying about Stanford to me.

 As she stared at the notice she held, she began to suspect he had known about the contract termination all along.
 Whatever the reasoning behind his decision to send them the termination letter, convincing him to reverse his decision would be quite a feat.
 Burdened by a heavy, sinking feeling, she slumped down into the empty chair across from her uncle.

 Silence ensued for several long moments as Eva contemplated the repercussions this change would bring upon her firm.
 And then she heard a slight knock on the door.
 It was Tina.

-"Miss Avery, the earliest the Stanton team can meet is at two o’clock tomorrow.”
+"Miss Avery, the earliest the Stanford team can meet is at two o’clock tomorrow.”

 Copyright © Camellia Hart | All Rights Reserved | Web Design by